openstack/tempest/REVIEWING.rst

 When to approve
 ---------------
 * It's OK to hold off on an approval until a subject matter expert reviews it.
-* Every patch needs two +2's before being approved.
-* However, a single Tempest core reviewer can approve patches without waiting for another +2 in the following cases:
+* Every patch needs at least single +2's before being approved.
+A single Tempest core reviewer can approve patches but can always wait for another +2 in any case.
+Following cases where single +2 can be used without any

-  * If a patch has already been approved but requires a trivial rebase to merge, then there is no need to wait for a second +2, since the patch has already had two +2's.
+  issue:

   * If any trivial patch set fixes one of the items below:

     * Documentation or code comment typo